distanceworkshops/distanceworkshops.github.io/intro-apr-2021.md

 - Considering the use of distance sampling for population assessment?
 - Wish to have individual attention learning to analyse distance sampling data sets?
-- Difficult to schedule and finance such training in Scotland?
+- Curious about variants of distance sampling that may suit your specific goals?
+- Interested in using **R** for your distance sampling analysis?

-- Consider taking the live online version of distance sampling training.
+If so, consider taking the live online version of our distance sampling training.

 ## Overview
 Training in distance sampling design and analysis has been conducted in St Andrews for the past 25 years.
-In addition, training materials and video lectures were placed online in 2018 and have been used by >7500 users in the past 2 years.
+In addition, training materials and video lectures were placed online in 2018 and have been visited by >12000 users in the past 3 years.
 We now offer these lectures, discussions and exercises in a new, interactive format, enabling participants to engage in lectures, conduct guided analyses of data sets and ask questions of the instructor.

 ## Instructor
 The workshop instructor is [Eric Rexstad](https://www.creem.st-andrews.ac.uk/person/er26/)

 ## Timing
 In April 2021, we will offer this workshop 12-23 April between the hours of **1500 and 1730 UK time**.
-The first two hours of each session are obligatory, the last half hour is optional discussion.
+The first two hours of each session are obligatory, the last half hour is devoted to optional discussion.
 Follow this link to find the [time of day this is offered in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+Distance+Sampling+workshop&iso=20210412T15&p1=3853&ah=2&am=30)

 ## Enrollment limit
 The number of participants is limited to 15 to facilitate time for questions and individual assistance with the exercises.
-When one of the workshops fills, meaning participants have paid their registration fees, registration for that session will close.
+When one of the workshops fills registration will close.

-Please note, the previous six offerings of this introductory workshop filled rapidly (within a couple of weeks).
-We suggest registering at your earliest opportunity; your registration is not complete until you have paid your registration fee.
+Please note, previous offerings of this introductory workshop filled rapidly (within a couple of weeks).
+We encourage registering at your earliest opportunity.

 ## Format and Delivery method
 The training workshop will be delivered via the internet using [Zoom software](https://zoom.us) that enables participants to use their web camera to interact with the instructor during lectures and exercises.

 The workshop will be delivered in 10 two-hour sessions.
 Each session will consist of an interactive lecture, a computing exercise analysing distance sampling data sets and a concluding question and answer session discussing principles and technical details of the session.
 Sessions will take place weekdays over a two week period.

-When participants have paid their registration fee, further details will be provided regarding:
+When participants have registered, further details will be provided regarding:

 - scheduling a test Zoom session with the instructor to ensure the internet connection can support video conferencing
 - access to the RStudio cloud site for the training workshop